playfulsparkle/vscode_ps_replace_accents/README.md

 ## Release Notes

+### 0.0.15

+- Added language setting for diacritic removal and restoration; default `off`.
+- For diacritic removal:
+  - When `off`, uses user mappings and Unicode normalization NFKD (Compatibility Decomposition).
+  - When set, uses language-specific, user mappings, and Unicode normalization NFKD (Compatibility Decomposition).
+- For diacritic restoration uses language-specific mappings and dictionary.

 ### 0.0.14

 - Fixed restoration of multi-character ASCII sequences (e.g., `oe` to `ø`, `Oe` to `Ø`, `AE` to `Æ`) to single letters with correct case.